modalpdx/MintTinPS_882/README.md

 silkscreen on the back currently runs off of the board.
 I'll chalk it up to bad judgement, too many damn words, and an incorrect font loaded in Eagle, all my fault.
-It's just a silkscreen and you won't see it when the board is mounted in a tin so fixing it isn't high on my priority list, but it'll happen some day, promise.
+It's just a silkscreen and you won't see it when the board is mounted in a tin.
+As this board is "obsolete" I'm not planning to fix this.